The following lists common runtime errors found with Flash Player and what you can do to fix them. Also available, Compiler Errors.

 Common circumstances where a #1009 may occur:

-addEventListener(Event.ADDED_TO_STAGE, stageAndRootAndLoaderInfoAvailableHandler);
+event.addEventListener(Event.ADDED_TO_STAGE, stageAndRootAndLoaderInfoAvailableHandler);

-• A timeline instance no longer exists.
+variable was declared, so it exists, but it was never defined with a valid Sprite value.
+This can be common when creating new classes where you have correctly declared all of the necessary variable members but may have neglected to define them before they're being accessed. - A timeline instance no longer exists.
 If you navigate to a frame within the timeline of a MovieClip that no longer has a timeline-placed object you're referencing in code, that object variable will be null.
 You will need to make sure you're on the correct frame or at least check to see if the object variable is still valid when used.

 ReferenceError: Error #1056